 Enzyme test for Gaucher disease

 A BGL test for enzyme activity will almost certainly show if you have Gaucher disease.
-All patients with Gaucher disease have low glucocerebrosidase (GBA) enzyme activity, which is why their bodies cannot break down glucocerebroside (a fatty chemical).
+All patients with Gaucher disease have low glucocerebrosidase (GCase) enzyme activity, which is why their bodies cannot break down glucocerebroside (a fatty chemical).
 Rarely, BGL test results can be inconclusive, in which case genetic testing can usually help clarify whether you have Gaucher disease.

 Physicians measure enzyme activity with a blood test.
 They do so by taking a blood sample for adults, or a less invasive heel stick (a smaller prick) for babies.